 While the U.S. Navy isn’t the largest branch of the Armed Forces, it still plays a significant role in the fight to stop substance abuse and alcoholism in the military.
-It was the first branch to institute a zero-tolerance policy on illicit drug use.
+It was the first branch to institute a zero-tolerance policy on illicit drugs.
 Unfortunately, this did not effectively end drug and alcohol abuse in the Navy.
 And for veterans, the problem is even bigger with illegal drug addiction and prescription drug addiction on the rise.

 An understanding of the issue is important to see the warning signs and seek addiction treatment as soon as possible.
-Contact us immediately if you’re dealing with addiction and co-occurring mental health disorders in any form.
+Contact us immediately if you think you’re dealing with addiction and co-occurring mental health disorders in any form.

 Serving in any branch of the military can create significant stressors on an individual.
 In many situations, these issues can lead to mental health problems that service members are afraid to seek help for.
 Unfortunately, a stigma exists within the Navy and other branches of the Armed Forces regarding mental illness.
 In many cases, this leads to self-medicating behavior.